-Federal guidelines and legislation that serve to aid in the preparedness for, and response to, incidents involving these hazards are discussed, as are current emergency management standards for the hospital community.
+Federal guidelines and legislation that serve to aid in the preparedness for, and response to, incidents involving these hazards are discussed, as are current emergency management standards for the healthcare community.
 Participants review response and recovery issues that should be addressed by medical facilities and organizations in preparation for a large-scale incident, including identification of critical resources necessary for response and recovery.

 There are no prerequisites for this course.

 FEMA Student ID Requirement

 Prior to course delivery, the hosting jurisdiction for the class shall inform all participants of the FEMA requirement to establish a FEMA Student Identification Number (SID).
 This can be accomplished by registering at FEMA’s website.
 Participants will be asked to provide their SID when they arrive and complete the registration process for the course.

 Class attendance is an essential part of the education process and participants in TEEX courses are expected to attend all class sessions and field exercises.
 This course requires participants to attend a minimum of 80% of the class hours as a component of successful course completion.
 During the course, your instructor will review any additional attendance requirements, for example a field exercise that cannot be missed.

 It is recommended the participant complete IS-100, IS-700.A, and IS-800.
 These courses can be found online at: https://training.fema.gov/nims/

 TopicsFundamentals of preparedness +Preparing the recovery +Preparing the response +What are we preparing for? +Assessing your preparedness